Mom, it’s time for the quiz!

-And here is a tribute to Christine Cavanaugh as the voice of Dexter in “Dexter’s Laboratory”.
+Well, Mom, here is a tribute to Christine Cavanaugh as the voice of Dexter in “Dexter’s Laboratory”.
 Dexter is a genius with a very annoying older sister named Dee Dee:

 I always found it funny how Dexter’s parents had no idea what was going on.
 I guess they were modeled after 50’s sitcom parents.

-Exactly, they were June and Ward Cleaver!
+Exactly, they were modeled after June and Ward Cleaver!